cyberravenman/QISs/README.md

 - The following modules are available in the virtual environment: pip3: IPython, PyQt5, qiskit, qiskit-ibm-runtime, tabulate;
 - The API token is required for the solution to work, you can find it on https://quantum.ibm.com/ in your account profile.

+But to quickly launch the software solution, you need to run the file 'run.sh', which is located in the directory of each version of the program.

 We wish you productive work!